 There is a population among my clients who like very deep work.
 The following progression of “deeper” are for their benefit.
 It is mostly humorous and ego fluffing as bragging rights or to educate those who think you are indulging in fluffy pampering.
-If you are a first time client or are not a fan of the very deep work, these pages are not intended for you.
+If you are a first time client or are not a fan of the very deep work, the following is not intended for you.
 Pain does not necessarily equal gain.
 Please respect your body.
 Never hesitate to remind me of complications, implanted hardware, sensitivities, bone density issues, injuries, or numbness.
 If you can not speak for whatever reason during the massage tap the table three times like in wrestling.

 I walk on some of my clients.
 Not step on them, not press down with my feet, I walk on them.
 I weigh 200 pounds.
 I have a 6’6″ span.

 I have broken 4 massage tables in the last 12 years.
 I am proud of this.
 To be fair they were overused and under-rated tables.
 None of them were mine and I warned about the danger in each case.
 No clients were injured and only one of them went all the way to the floor.
 My main table now is the Stronglight Premiere rated for 4,000lbs of static weight.
 It is the strongest folding table I have found.
 If you like very deep work and are considering buying a table I would be happy to talk to you.